 The growth is Hardin Valley is astounding and seems to be growing rapidly without much planning.
-Traffic is snarled during school drop-off and pick-up times and the new middle school hasn’t even opened yet.
+Traffic is snarled during school drop-off and pick-up times.
 Escape routes need to be acquired and constructed.
 The Academy is already at capacity with more housing still being built in the area.
 This area is in need of some serious development planning.

 My opinion is that HV would be greatly helped by becoming a town.
 That way, the town can require developers to install sidewalks and greenways for every development.
 We can plan for road expansions and growth and have some kind of overall vision for the area rather than just using available land to build more houses.
 Therefore, I need your help to elect me as your next State Representative so we can work towards changing Growth Plan Policy enforcement regulations.

 Some thoughts/ideas for Hardin Valley based on my observations and on some opinions of residents.
 As I speak with more voters, this list will expand and improve!